Novus-Initium/IMPs/README.md

 ## Future Goals

 - Implement saved and custom round settings for easier setup.
-- Add informational hover-overs to explain contract functions.
 - Implement streamlined funding into QF rounds with governance over unallocated funds.
 - Integrate SQF features for donations beyond Allo V1.
+- Make it easier to integrate and custom other various capital allocation mechanisms.

 ## About Us

-Our team consists of experienced developers and experts in the Political and DeFi space.
+Our team consists of experienced developers and pioneers in the Political and DeFi space.
 With a shared history in working with non-profits and tracking federal grant funding, we are passionate about using technology for social good.

 Crafted by Ninit.